NajiElKotob/Awesome-Statistics-For-Data-Science/README.md

 * What is data?
 * Population vs. Sample
 * Measures of Central Tendency
+* Measures of Variability
-* Variance and Standard Deviation
+  * Range, Interquartile Range, Variance and Standard Deviation
-* Percentiles, Quartiles and Interquartile Range
+* Percentiles and Quartiles
   * [Quartiles](https://www.mathsisfun.com/data/quartiles.html) are the values that divide a list of numbers into quarters - mathsisfun.com
-* Measures of Variability
 * Hypothesis Testing
 * Measures of Association
   * Correlation Coefficients